Dannyzen/lighthouse/README.md

 ### Background

 Fogbugz has a nifty [URL Trigger] (http://fogbugz.stackexchange.com/questions/6183/url-trigger-integrate-with-virtually-any-outside-system) which fires off a POST or GET to an external URL when an event occurs.
 (IE: When a case is opened and assigned to a specific person.)
-Lighthouse acts the destination for the trigger, storing information into a mongodb document.
+Lighthouse acts as the destination for the trigger, storing information into a mongodb document.

 -